IBM/data-governance-insurance-chatbot-app/CPD.md

-### Create DB2, Watson Knowledge Studio and Watson Query on the self managed software mode for Cloud Pak for Data service
+### Create DB2, Watson Knowledge Studio, Watson Query and Watson Assistant on the self managed software mode for Cloud Pak for Data service

 #### 1. Install Cloud Pak for Data
 Login to IBM Cloud.
 Go to https://cloud.ibm.com/cloudpaks/data/overview.